subnero1/website/products/multichannel.md

 section_id: products
 ---
 ​
 The Subnero underwater modems provide options for customization and extension at many levels.
 For many applications, it is often a requirement to record synchronized signals from multiple hydrophones in addition to the regular communication channel.
-Our modems with multiple receiving channels provide this capability thereby enabling a new range of applications
+Our modems, with multiple receiving channels provide this capability thereby enabling a new range of applications.

 <div id="embedded"></div>
 <div class='full' style='background: #f5f5f5'>